MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 The limitation to TeamsFx while adding more capabilities is as follows:

-* You can adds tabs up to 16 instances.
+* You can add tabs up to 16 instances.
 * You can add bot and messaging extension for one instance each.

 ## See also